threedworld-mit/tdw/Documentation/python/replicant/actions/drop.md

 The action ends when the object stops moving or the number of consecutive `communicate()` calls since dropping the object exceeds `self.max_num_frames`.

+When an object is dropped, it is made non-kinematic.
+Any objects contained by the object are parented to it and also made non-kinematic.
+For more information regarding containment in TDW, [read this](../../../lessons/semantic_states/containment.md).

 ***

 ## Fields